 Read about How Home Value is Determined - and How You Can Prevent Pitfalls

 When you are ready to sell, buy, or refinance, home values becomes very import.
-It is essential to be sure of the value before listing, before offering, and before apply for a refinance loan.
+It is essential to be sure of the value before listing, before offering, and before applying to refinance.
 There are three popular ways to determine home value.
 The most important number in this process is the square footage, aka the currency of real estate.
-Not only accurate square of the "subject home" then one being listed or purchased, but also of the ones being compared to.
-The only way to know if there is an obvious error in a comparable is to actually look at the records - photos and floor plans where available.
+Not only the accurate square of the "subject home," the one being listed or purchased, but also of the ones being compared to.
+The only way to know the information is to verify the records.

 Comparative Market Analysis, CMA FREE by most Agents - some even make adjustments other present unadjusted.

 The most popular method is a Comparative Market Analysis, a CMA.
 The first number reviewed is the square footage.
 Then find Comparables (most like homes in the neighborhood) generally sold in the last 90 days.
-As the tax office estimates square footage and obtains bulk data at times, the actual square footage used by the The most accurate is the appraisal.
+As the tax office estimates square footage and obtains bulk data at times, this figure cannot be used with accuracy.